bobverity/MavericK/README.md

 Here are the raw files that make up the program [MavericK](www.bobverity.com/maverick).
 These files are distributed under [MIT license](https://opensource.org/licenses/MIT), which means you can basically do whatever you want with them as long as you include the original copyright and license notice in any copy of the software/source code.

-The Makefile contains all the commands needed to compile the program, meaning you should only need to implement the command "make" on the command line to compile the program.
-This Makefile uses the g++ compiler under c++11.
+The Makefile contains all the commands needed to compile the program on Unix-like systems (i.e. Mac and Linux), meaning you should only need to implement the command "make" on the command line to compile the program.
+On Windows machine it is recommended to load all .cpp and .h files into Visual Studio where they can be compiled easily.

 Separate branches exist for each released version of the software.
 Select the branch corresponding to the version you are interested in before downloading files, or alternatively you can see all released versions in the "releases" tab.